tripl-ai/arc/docs-src/content/tutorial/index.md

 type: blog
 ---

-This tutorial works through a real-world example using the [New York City Taxi dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) which has been used many times (see: [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance](http://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/) and [A Billion Taxi Rides in Redshift](http://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html)) due to its 1 billion+ record count and public data available via the [Registry of Open Data on AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/).
+This tutorial works through a real-world example using the excellent [New York City Taxi dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) which has been used many times (see: [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance](http://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/) and [A Billion Taxi Rides in Redshift](http://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html)) due to its 1 billion+ record count and public data available via the [Registry of Open Data on AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/).

 It is a great dataset as it has a lot of the attributes of real-world data that need to be considered: